Determining Genus From Sandpile Torsor Algorithms: Genus From Rotor Routing when the Graph is Known

-The element of the sandpile group $S - S'$ has $-k$ chips on $v$ and $d$ chips on each other vertex $x$, where $d$ is the number of edges in $\{a_1,..,a_k\}$ that are incident to $x$.
+The configuration $S - S'$ has $-k$ chips on $v$ and $d_x$ chips on each other vertex $x$, where $d_x$ is the number of edges in $\{a_1,..,a_k\}$ that are incident to $x$.
 By Lemma \ref{lem1}, if $S-S'$ is equivalent to the identity, then we can get from this configuration to the configuration where there are no chips on the graph merely by firing vertices.
-Because firing a vertex is the only way to decrease chips on a vertex, every vertex that begins with chips must be fired.
+Because firing a vertex is the only way to decrease the number of chips it has, every vertex that begins with chips must be fired.
 Additionally, any non-$v$ vertex adjacent to a fired vertex must be fired because it begins with no chips and gains a chip once the adjacent vertex has been fired.
 By recursion, this means that any vertex that is connected to a fired vertex by a path not passing through $v$ must fire.
-However, because every vertex is on the same $v$-component, this means that every non-$v$ vertex must fire.
+We assumed that every vertex is on the same $v$-component, so every non-$v$ vertex must fire.
 Additionally, since every edge in $E(G)$ is incident to a non-$v$ vertex, every edge must have a chip travel across it.
 Since there are at least $k+2$ edges incident to $v$, $v$ will eventually have a positive number of chips and must also fire.
 However, firing every vertex is equivalent to firing no vertices, meaning $S-S'$ must be the configuration where there are no chips.
 This is a contradiction because we assumed that there were edges between $e_1$ and $e_2$ \end{proof}

 This proposition implies that on any cut-free ribbon graph $\rib$, given the necessary inputs for Theorem \ref{algorithm}, we can precisely calculate $\rho_{v_k}$ and thus, by Proposition \ref{kauf}, also the genus of $\rib$.
 However, knowing the restriction of $\rho_v$ to each $v$-component is not generally enough information to determine genus.
 We will also need information about when edges from one $v$-component fall between edges of a second $v$-component.
 This is the content of the next two lemmas.\\